gamerjamer43/Subwave/README.md

 ## Roadmap

-The goal of this was to provide a competitor to existing Subsonic forks.
-I've heard a lot of complaints about login auth and speed on thing like Navidrome or Airsonic, and a lot of the other options don't fully emulate the Subsonic API.
-So the long goal is to create a **completely new** speed optimized and security hardened ecosystem that if others like, they can fuck around with.
+This is meant to be a competitor to existing Subsonic forks.
+I've heard a lot of complaints about login auth, media DB corruption, sloggy performance on large song counts, and other unwanted garbage on platforms like Navidrome or Airsonic, and many of the other options don't fully achieve their goal of emulating the Subsonic API.
+This will, when done, be a **completely new,** speed optimized, and security hardened media server that if others like, they can fuck around with.
+Hey, you may even want to write your own media client when all is set and done.

 ### Immediate
+- [ ] Add serialized errors instead of just bare status codes.
-- [ ] Song upload route
+- [ ] Song upload route.
 - [ ] Full playlist support (favorites goes hand in hand with this).
 - [ ] Standard search and indexing improvements.
 Search right now is very basic.